-Measuring car paint thickness is a very important step when you’re polishing or compounding cars.
-Today, I’ll show you how to measure car paint depth using a paint thickness gauge and what you should check when measuring the paint thickness.
+Measuring car paint thickness is a very important step when you’re polishing cars.
+Here’s how to use a paint thickness gauge to measure the car paint depth.

 How Do Paint Thickness Gauges Work